- Costs are calculated using standard procedures with full flexibility in inputs and detailed tabular outputs.

 - Calculate building operational costs using standard procedures.

-- Even the most complex utility tariff structures can be modelled using EnergyPlus with options to buy or sell (using a feed-in tariff) and including flat charges, fixed rates and options for ratchets, qualifies and variables.
+- Even the most complex utility tariff structures can be modelled using EnergyPlus with options to buy or sell (using a feed-in tariff) including flat charges, fixed rates and options for ratchets, qualifies and variables.

 Life cycle analysis